 This is the commission you will make when you sell Nu Skin products to customers at the retail price.
 You make the difference between that retail price and the wholesale price, which can be lucrative IF IT WORKS.

 The problem is, nobody would buy at the retail price, because they can easily join as a distributor themselves, to buy the products at wholesale price.
-Or even for people who do not want to join the business opportunity, they can sign up as preferred customers, to buy at wholesale price.
-Which means you earn nothing.

 Anyway Nu Skin does not even bother getting its distributors to try to make retail commission.
 Because there is simply no real market demand for their products.
 So they focus on teaching you to recruit people under you, called your downline, to form your own team.